Vaccine Education, Information & Other Resources

 The Pfizer-BioNtech use a technology called messenger RNA (mRNA).
 COVID-19 mRNA vaccines give instructions for our cells to make a harmless piece of what is called the “spike protein” — found on the surface of the coronavirus that causes COVID-19.
 After the protein is made, the mRNA is destroyed.

 Our bodies’ immune system then recognizes that the protein should not be there and produces antibodies, as well as T-cells and B-cells that will remember how to fight the virus that causes COVID-19 if we are infected in the future.
-This will protect you from infection by the SARS-CoV-2 virus that causes the disease COVID-19.
+This vaccine is designed to reduce the severity of symptoms if an infection occurs and lower the risk of severe illness.

 The reported post-vaccine side effects have been minimal.
 Like all vaccines, the COVID-19 mRNA-based vaccine by Pfizer can cause side effects, although not everybody gets them.